 Shovelling sand out of the way when bogged, or creating ramps for your wheels is critical for sand recovery.
-Now a skilled driver won’t dig in too far, but neverthless, shovels are essential and particuarly if you’re going to use the next bit of kit.
+Now a skilled driver won’t dig in too far, but nevertheless, shovels are essential.
+Here’s a shovel-only recovery:

 3. Four traction ramps